newxzh/crosspl/README.md

 <div align="center">
   <img src="https://github.com/user-attachments/assets/8ca70ebb-7806-442c-a716-adf96ee98462" alt="FSM-modeled CPL Interoperability" width="700"/>
-  <h4><b>Figure 4:</b> An example of FSM-modeled CPL interoperating.</h4>
+  <h4><b>Figure 3:</b> An example of FSM-modeled CPL interoperating.</h4>
 </div>

 ⚠️ **Note:** A more comprehensive understanding of the implementation details can be obtained by referring to `cae.py`, `Analyzer.py`, `LangApiAnalyzer.py`, `Extraction_and_Benchmark_Construction.py`, `Algorithm 1` and `Algorithm 2` in our paper.

-- 🤖 **Judger**: Determine whether a given code file contains any CPL interaction code snippets.
+🤖 **Judger:** Determine whether a given code file contains any CPL interaction code snippets.
 If such a snippet is found and corresponds to a function-level implementation, return "Function-level"; if it corresponds to a class-level implementation, return "Class-level"; if no CPL interaction code is present, return "null".
 The prompt template used by this LLM tool is as follows:

 <p align="center">
   <img width="900" alt="judger" src="https://github.com/user-attachments/assets/3de3f582-8148-491d-8967-7961e6d9ea6e" />